 Know Your Ants

 There are many varieties of ants in the world.
 The most common species of ants are house invaders that include acrobat, carpenter, pharaoh, pavement and odorous.
 The house-invading ants can get into food kept in the kitchen and damage them brutally.
 They also damage property and cause stinging bites on the human body.
-They can even harm the flowers and plants in the garden (1,2).
+These ants can even harm the flowers and plants in the garden (1,2).

 The list of ants is as follows: